 How to Write Unsafe Code in Rust

 Unsafe code is written inside an unsafe block.
-This tells the compiler that you, the programmer, take responsibility for ensuring the safety of the code.
+This tells the compiler that the programmer takes responsibility for ensuring the safety inside that block.

 Syntax for Unsafe Code